apptik/RHub/README.md

 Using RxHub in fully reactive code emit should be disabled or removed.
 *   ObservableRef node type is not really unsubscribed form the original source, because it is the original source.
 This might cause confusion.
+*   Backpressure handling is not done in the nodes where probably it makes the most sense to do that.
+Backpressure strategy interface could be used and applied to nodes in the hub

 ## Licence